 A spirit of entertainment and sensory stimulation is ingrained in the architecture of Blackpool.
 Taking inspirational cues from the structural shapes of the tower, rollercoasters and pier, Mark’s installation brings these elements of entertainment and stimulation into an abstract installation across the walls and ceiling of room 1.03 at ART B&B.

 It is also known as the ‘Illumination’ room as it echoes the playful, interactive nature of the amusement arcades and the world-famous light spectacle of Blackpool’s Illuminations.
-The room brings Blackpool’s attractions indoors: you can interact with the light installation hidden behind the panelling by following the artist’s instructions card; you can set the inbuilt alarm to wake up with your own lightshow; and the outside world can even trigger a brief lightshow by tweeting!
+The room brings Blackpool’s attractions indoors: the room features an LED lighting system that you can manage with a remote control.
+You can dim it, brighten it or you can switch it off, pull the curtains closed and enjoy extreme blackness or look out the window to enjoy the bright lights of Blackpool.

 It is the only hotel room where you can actually be part of Blackpool Illuminations right outside your window (if you keep your curtains open).